- Some users complained that when they use Gmail, they get the message: Oops your selected image failed to load.

 In some instances, Oops your selected image failed to load message appears due to your antivirus.
 Your antivirus can sometimes interfere with your system or your browser and that can lead to this and many problems.

-To fix this problem, many users are suggesting to disable certain antivirus features and check if that helps.
+To fix this problem, many users are suggesting disabling certain antivirus features and checking if that helps.
 If the issue is still there, you can try disabling your antivirus completely.
-In the worst case scenario, you might even have to remove your antivirus.
+In the worst-case scenario, you might even have to remove your antivirus.

 Several users reported that Avast can cause this problem, but another antivirus can cause this issue as well.
 After you remove your antivirus, check if this problem is still there.
 If the issue doesn’t appear, it’s certain that your antivirus is the cause.

-Having a reliable antivirus is important, and if you’re looking for a new antivirus that will provide maximum protection, you should consider using Bitdefender.
-Currently world’s top antivirus, it will protect your PC and your personal data from any cyber-attacks.
+Having a reliable antivirus is important, and if you’re looking for a new antivirus that will provide maximum protection, you will be happy to know that many Windows 10 compatible antiviruses provide full protection without causing any issues.

 According to users, sometimes your extensions or cache can cause Oops your selected image failed to load message to appear.
 To fix the problem, it’s advised that you start Chrome in Incognito mode.
 In case you don’t know, this mode won’t save any cache or browsing history, and it also doesn’t have any extensions enabled, so it might be suitable for troubleshooting.